+Welcome to the Year 2 Class Page.
 Please view the Year 2 Meet and Greet video for this academic year.
 The video provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

 During the second half of the Autumn term we will be immersing the children in the life of pirates!
 They will enjoy a visit from Pearl the Pirate and become pirates for the day themselves.
-We will also be deepening their understanding of the local area and pupils will solve weekly problems from Pirate Pearl.
-They will classify human and physical features of the school grounds before exploring the local community.
-To deepen their understanding of the world and continents further, pupils will piece Pirate Pearl’s maps back together.
+We will also be deepening their understanding of the local area and pupils will solve challenges set by weekly problems from Pirate Pearl.
+They will classify human and physical features of the school grounds before exploring the local community using simple maps to support their learning.

 Spring 1 – Who Rules our Land?

 The children will experience what it was like to live and work in this huge and magnificent castle and will have the chance to be involved in role play.
-The will also have the opportunity to visit parts of the castle which are not open to the general public!
-We will also have a visit from Knight Night who will set pupils clear challenge to deepen their understanding of the four countries and the capital cities that make up the United Kingdom.
+They will also have the opportunity to visit parts of the castle which are not open to the general public!
+The children will have the challenge of planning, creating and evaluating their own drawbridges as part of their Design Technology work.

 Summer 2 – Why are Bees Important?